Bruins Dominate Game 3 to Take 2-1 Lead over Blues in 2019 Stanley Cup Final

 The last time Allen played in a home game was Jan.
 8, a 3-1 loss to Dallas, and the Blues were in 14th place in the Western Conference with 38 points.
 Six months later, he's in the Stanley Cup final. #stlblues

-However, how their rookie goaltender bounces back from the worst postseason start of his 52-game NHL career will be crucial in Game 4 and beyond—especially with seasoned veteran Tuukka Rask in the opposing net.
+However, how the Blues' rookie goaltender bounces back from the worst postseason start of his 55-game NHL career will be crucial in Game 4 and beyond—especially with seasoned veteran Tuukka Rask in the opposing net.

-That said, Binnington's form won't matter if the Blues can't relocate their offense.
-Before St. Louis scored on the power play with 14:36 remaining in regulation, the Bruins had killed 19 penalties in a row since the Eastern Conference Final.
+That said, Binnington's form won't matter if the Blues can't rediscover their offense.
+Before St. Louis scored on the power play with 14:36 remaining in regulation, the Bruins had killed 19 penalties in a row since the Eastern Conference Final, per Sportsnet's Chris Johnston.

 Just prior to Colton Parayko shooting right into Brandon Carlo's thighs, resulting in a fortuitous bounce past Rask, the Blues had failed to generate hardly any offense during one minute and 23 seconds of four-on-three hockey.